disreguard/sig/README.md

 ## MCP Server

-Both implementations ship an MCP server (`sig-mcp`) so agents can verify instructions in-band:
+Both implementations ship a lightweight MCP server (`sig-mcp`) for simple verification use cases. `SIG_VERIFY` is fixed at server startup, so the server is best suited for static verification of known templates.

+For orchestrators that need dynamic verification (runtime messages, update chains, content signing), import the library directly — all functions are available as a programmatic API.

 ```json
 {